Polymarket

 To install NautilusTrader with Polymarket support:

-pip install --upgrade "nautilus_trader[polymarket]"
+uv pip install "nautilus_trader[polymarket]"

 To build from source with all extras (including Polymarket):